rails/webpacker/docs/deployment.md

 * Creating an app on Heroku
 * Creating a Postgres database for the app (this is assuming that you're using Heroku Postgres for your app)
 * Adding the Heroku NodeJS and Ruby buildpacks for your app.
 This allows the `npm` or `yarn` executables to properly function when compiling your app - as well as Ruby.
-* Pushing our code to Heroku and kicking off the deployment
+* Pushing your code to Heroku and kicking off the deployment

 ## Nginx